Epicenter is 6-5 favorite for Preakness without Rich Strike

 Last year, Medina Spirit ran and finished third at Pimlico after testing positive at Churchill Downs for a substance that was not allowed on race day and was eventually disqualified.
 In 2020, the the races were run out of order because of the pandemic.
 And in 2019, neither DQ’ed Derby champion Maximum Security nor elevated winner Country House went to the Preakness.

-This time, Steve Asmussen-trained Epicenter, who drew the No. 8 post, and fourth-place finisher Simplification, are the only horses back for the Preakness from the Derby, which Rich Strike won with a furious charge down the stretch.
+This time, Steve Asmussen-trained Epicenter, who drew the No. 8 post, fourth-place finisher Simplification and 14th-place finisher Happy Jack are the only horses back for the Preakness from the Derby, which Rich Strike won with a furious charge down the stretch.

 “At first I thought, not good, but Johnny V is so smart,” trainer Antonio Sano said.
 “He’ll make the decision if he wants to take the option outside.”